 When a good employee leaves, the rest of their team is often faced with an increased workload.
 Even if that increase is temporary, it's going to impact their output, their stress levels, and their bandwidth for taking on new tasks.

 Paperwork, equipment, and administrative overhead are only a small part of what it costs to train a new employee.
 Mentoring a new colleague through their first few weeks (or months) is a valuable work for a member of your organization to do, but it comes at a cost of even further-reduced bandwidth and output.

 Most employees don't "ramp up," or jump right into their job and start producing at the level of their predecessor, immediately, especially if their predecessors were top performers.
 It can take months, or even years, for new employees to reach the output level of former top performers.

 In many cases, leaders look to salary; however, salary is fungible.
 In other words, your salary dollars are worth exactly the same amount as your competitors' salary dollars.
 If you're competing for talent retention on salary alone, companies with more money to throw around will beat you every time.
 When that happens, you'll need to be ready to pay both the visible and hidden costs of attrition.

-Culture, on the other hand, is the opposite of fungible.
+Company culture, on the other hand, is the opposite of fungible.
 If your organization's culture is unique and positive, you have something that no other company can offer.
-According to research conducted by Monster, 86 percent of employees ranked culture, and a company that truly values the well-being of its employees as one of their chief factors in determining an ideal employment situation.
+According to research conducted by Monster, 86% of employees ranked company culture, and a company that truly values the well-being of its employees, as one of their chief factors in determining an ideal employment situation.